ucan-wg/revocation/README.md

 ## 1.2 Approach

+UCAN Rovocations are similar to [blocklists]: they identify delegations that are retracted and no longer suitable for use.
+Revocation SHOULD considered the last line of defense against abuse.
+Proactive expiry via time bounds or other constraints SHOULD be preferred, as they do not require learning more information than what would be available on an offline computer.

 UCAN delegation is designed to be [local-first].
 As such, [fail-stop] approaches are not suitable.
-Revocation is accomplished via an unforgable message
+Revocation is accomplished via delivery of an unforgable message from a previous delegator.

 # 2 Semantics

 UCAN revocation is the act of invalidating a proof in a delegation chain for some specific UCAN delegation by its CID.
 All UCAN capabilities are either claimed by direct authority over the resource, or by delegation chain terminating in that direct ("root") authority.
 Each link in a delegation chain contains an explicit issuer (delegator) and audience (delegatee).

 Revocations MUST be immutible and irreversible.
-If the revocation was issued in error, a new unique UCAN delegation MAY be issued (e.g. by updating the nonce or changing the time bounds).
-This prevents confusion as the revocation moves through the network and makes revocation stores append-only and highly amenable to caching.
+Recipients of revocations SHOULD treat them as a grow-only set (see [XYZ] for eviction policies).
+If a revocation was issued in error, it MUST NOT be retracted — a new, unique UCAN delegation MAY be issued (e.g. by updating the nonce or changing the time bounds).
+This prevents confusion as the revocation moves through the network and makes [revocation stores] append-only and highly amenable to caching.

-passing and SHOULD be considered the last line of defense against abuse.
-Proactive expiry via time bounds or other constraints SHOULD be preferred, as they do not require learning more information than what would be available on an offline computer.

 ## 2.1 Scope